VishalBam/weKare/README.md

 # weKare
-### This Project  is for Kratin LLC Company.
-#### This is round-1 assignment.
-This weKare webapp has been developed to give a healthy life to Sunita Sharma. <br />
+This weKare webapp has been developed to give a healthy life to 60+ or above person.<br />
 ## Working webapp link:  https://vishalbam.github.io/weKare/
 (<em> for best experience visit this webapp on your smartphones</em>)<br><br>
 Key features